zirkelc/zirkelc/README.md

 I'm Chris, a software engineer at heart and co-founder of [flyweight.io](https://flyweight.io).

-I try to create useful stuff and put it our there.
-Let me know if it helped you!
+I like to create stuff and share it!

 ## Stuff